fedsegment/home/index.md

 ### Future Work

-There are two things that we can work on:
+There are two things that we intend to work on:
- - Improving accuracy of the model - In addition to hyper parameter tuning, we can further try to improve on accuracy by experimenting with other aggregation methods e.g, FedMA instead of FedAvg.
+1. Improving accuracy of the model -
+In addition to hyper parameter tuning, we plan to work on improving the model accuracy by experimenting with other aggregation methods e.g, FedMA instead of FedAvg.
 Also, plugging a better loss function (Dice + Focal Loss) instead of Cross-Entropy Loss may be helpful

-- Integrating other popular segmentation models - We also intend to explore and incorporate alternate backbones to train the DeepLabV3+ model - such as Xception, MobileNet which have pretrained models resulting in SOTA accuracy.
+2. Integrating other popular segmentation models -
+We also intend to explore and incorporate alternate backbones to train the DeepLabV3+ model - such as Xception, MobileNet, etc., which have pretrained models resulting in a state of the art accuracy.
 Currently, our approach is limited to using the ResNet backbone.
 We also plan on extending our current work and encompass additional segmentation models such as EfficientFCN or BlendMask under the FedSegment umbrella.

 ### Resources